 I started my search because I wanted a toaster.
 Instead, I found something else: a passion for American-made products.
 I discovered how difficult it can be to find American-made products, even when one is (maniacally) determined to do so.
 Product listings often hide where products are made, or worse, are misleading.
-I was also surprised how rare American-made products have become in many product categories.
-More importantly, I discovered a deeper appreciation for the quality and workmanship American products offer.
+I was also surprised how rare US-made products have become in many product categories.
+More importantly, I discovered a deep appreciation for the quality and workmanship American products offer.

 However, for American manufacturers to survive and thrive once again, people like you and I need to be able to find their products and to appreciate what they offer.
 So the Buying American Blog was born.
 If you’re also on a quest to find made in America products, you will find my Made in USA List which contains a growing list of manufacturers and retailers.
 You can also follow me on Twitter at @BuyingAmerican.

 But . . .
 I still need a Made in USA toaster with a bagel setting.
 Any suggestions?